Phyremaster/easy-gmod/README.md

 ### Running in the background
 Normally, when you enter the command to run this image, your command prompt or terminal will turn into the server console.
 If you don't want this and instead want the server to just run silently in the background, just add the `-d` command line option, no value necessary.

-Please note that, if you later find that you need to access the server console, you will probably need to use RCON to connect to the server console from the game.
+### Getting the command line back
+If you want the server to run silently in the background *most* of the time, but still have access to the server console *sometimes*, you can add the `-t` and `-i` command line options (which can actually be set together, as `-ti` or `-it`) in addition to the `-d` command line option. `-d` will still work as explained above, but you can now access the server console any time that you want to with the `docker attach` command.

 ### Naming the server
 You can set the name of your server (as it will appear on the multiplayer server list) with the `HOSTNAME` environment variable.
 The value should, of course, be set to the name that you want your server to have.
 If your name contains spaces, put quotes before and after it (like this: `"Server Name"`).
 If not set, this will default to `"A Garry's Mod Server"`.